 As you search for an assistant role in the education field, you have to convince employers that you can handle the challenges of the classroom and you’re also adept at one-on-one instruction.
-You may not have a long track record of independent teaching experience just yet, but you’re a fast learner, and a patient teacher and your must ensure that your resume conveys this clearly.
+You may not have a long track record of independent teaching experience just yet, but you’re a fast learner and a patient teacher, and you must ensure that your resume conveys this clearly.
 Use this assistant educator resume sample as you draft your own document, and follow this basic structure and formatting as you divide your resume into distinct sections highlighting your education, relevant experience, and most valuable skills.

-Resume Tips for Assistant Educator
+Resume Tips for Assistant Educators

 No matter where you search for jobs, good use of the best tools and techniques will improve your prospects.
 Here are some general tips to get you started.

 1. Be personal.
 Networking is the key to finding a job these days, but as more communication is pushed onto technology and written form, face-to-face and vocal conversations become more powerful.
-Making the effort to have a conversation will make you more memorable and more likely to be recommended for a position.
+Making an effort to have a conversation will make you more memorable and more likely to be recommended for a position.

 3. Develop your brand.
 Personal conversations are important, but you can’t ignore the impact of technology.
 Get involved with social media like Linkedin and Twitter to get your name associated with the right keywords.

 5. Use the tools.
-Job fairs, online search tools and career advisors can combine with your networking and personal hunt to create a diversified search.
+Job fairs, online search tools, and career advisors can combine with your networking and personal hunt to create a diversified search.
 Using every possible resource will help you find better jobs and get you into the next position with greater haste.

 Assistant Educator Advice